Measuring the ROI of PLM for Post-Pandemic Success

 - Time-to-manufacturing and other relevant product development milestones

 While the quantitative KPIs may seem more useful to an investor, they fail to account for every aspect of a fashion company’s business objectives.
-PLM holistically brings together research and development; manufacturing and assembly; the supply chain.
-There are a multitude of discernible advantages across the PLM sequence that are difficult to enumerate.
-Their impact, nevertheless, is felt throughout business operations.
+PLM holistically brings together research and development; manufacturing and assembly; and the supply chain.
+A multitude of discernible advantages across the PLM sequence are difficult to enumerate.
+Nevertheless, their impact is felt throughout business operations.
 Rather than put a figure on PLM profits, executives and key stakeholders need to acknowledge how PLM has had a positive impact on both business processes and employees: